DevTechMastery/selenium-python-webstore/README.md

 * [Jenkins](https://www.jenkins.io/): A continuous integration system used to schedule and run the tests automatically.
 * [Docker](https://www.docker.com/): A platform for developing, shipping, and running applications in containers.
 * [GitHub](https://github.com/): A version control system used for storing the project code and collaborating with team members.
-* [Jira](https://www.atlassian.com/software/jira): An issue tracking system used for managing project tasks and bugs.
 * [Allure Report](http://allure.qatools.ru): Used to visualize test results in a comprehensive and intuitive report.
 * [Slack](https://slack.com/): A communication platform used for team collaboration and notifications about test results.